bchasnov/masuite/readme.md

 ## Technical overview
 Experiments are defined in the `experiments` folder.
 Each folder inside corresponds to one experiment and contains:
-* A file that defines an environment, with a level of configurability.
+* A file that defines an environment, with a level of configurability (python file with the same name as the experiment).
-* A sequence of keyword arguments for this environment, defined in `CONFIG` variable in the experiment's `config.py` file
+* A sequence of keyword arguments for this environment, defined in `SETTINGS` variable in the experiment's `sweep.py` file
-* A file `analysis.py` that defines the plotting and analysis tools.
+* A file `analysis.py` that defines the plotting and analysis tools (WIP).
 Logging is done inside an environment, which allows for data to be output in the correct format regardless of the agent or algorithm structure.

 ## Getting Started